backoffice-plus/e-invoice-validator/README.md

 would all result in an input named `myfile.xml`.
 If you don't specify a specific request URI (e.g. POST to `/`), the name is auto generated for you.

 The service expects a single XML input in the HTTP body, e.g. `multipart/form-data` is NOT supported.

+**Note**: The API does not accept PDF files.
+If your e-invoice is embedded within a PDF (e.g., as a ZUGFeRD/Factur-X or XRechnung attachment), you must extract the XML file before submitting it for validation.

 Examples: